Firearm registration systems are a useful method of curbing illegal gun activity and encouraging responsible gun practices.

 Additional states require the reporting of firearm sales and transfers to a state or local agency, which maintains these records.
 For information about such laws, see our summary on Maintaining Records of Gun Sales.
 California and Maryland also require new residents to report certain firearms that they bring into the state.

-Conversely, eight states have statutes prohibiting them from maintaining a registry of firearms except in limited circumstances.
+Conversely, eleven states have statutes prohibiting them from maintaining a registry of firearms except in limited circumstances.

 States that Require or Facilitate Registration Records for All Firearms